-Upon issuance of the Series 2009 Bonds, the initial Parity Ratio will be 105.15%.
+Upon issuance of the Offered Bonds, and completion of the transfers associated with the projected refunding of the Refunded Obligations, the initial Parity Ratio will be 106.2%.
 The Resolution provides that the Trustee shall transfer to the Authority from time to time, at the direction of the Authority, free and clear of the lien of the Resolution, amounts held in the Revenue Fund on each Interest Payment Date, after all payments and transfers required by the Resolution to be made prior thereto on such date have been made; provided, that the Parity Ratio after completion of such transfer is at least 112%.
 The Resolution permits the Authority to change this minimum Parity Ratio upon satisfaction of the requirement of Prior Rating Agency Notice and satisfaction of the Rating Agency Condition as to S&P. See "APPENDIX C - SUMMARY OF CERTAIN PROVISIONS OF THE RESOLUTION - Semi-Annual Transfers from Revenue Fund."